-- Contact the Scottish Government's data protection officer, DataProtectionOfficer@gov.scot, or - The Head of Education Analytical Services, Mick Wilson, mick.wilson@gov.scot, or - You can write to them at Education Analytical Services, Area 2A-North, Victoria Quay, Leith, EH6 6QQ. - Alternatively, complaints may be raised with the Information Commissioners Office at casework@ico.org.uk.
+- Contact the Data Protection & Information Assets team at the Scottish Government on dpa@gov.scot, or - The Head of Education Analytical Services, Mick Wilson, on at mick.wilson@gov.scot, - You can write to them at Education Analytical Services, Area 2A-North, Victoria Quay, Leith, EH6 6QQ. - Alternatively, complaints may be raised with the Information Commissioners Office at casework@ico.org.uk.